MCP Integration

 Troubleshooting

-Most issues come down to a missing API key, a stale npx cache, or a host that was not restarted after config changes.
+Most issues come down to a missing OAuth token for hosted MCP, a missing API key for local stdio, a stale npx cache, or a host that was not restarted after config changes.

-- •Error: JUNGLE_GRID_API_KEY is required — the env block in your host config is missing or the key name has a typo.
+- •Local error: JUNGLE_GRID_API_KEY is required — the env block in your host config is missing or the key name has a typo.
 Check the exact field name matches JUNGLE_GRID_API_KEY.

 - •Tools not appearing in the host — restart the AI host after editing the config file.
 Some hosts require a full quit-and-reopen, not just a reload.

-- •Stale package version — clear the npx cache with npx clear-npx-cache or pin a version in the args array: ["-y", "@jungle-grid/mcp@0.1.0"].
+- •Stale package version — clear the npx cache or pin a current version such as ["-y", "@jungle-grid/mcp@0.1.9"].

 - •Verify the server starts correctly by running it directly in a terminal before adding it to the host config.